RTX/Docker-Workshop/101 Docker Basics/README.md

 ```
 you are now inside the container

-# To quit the container without exiting the main proccess use
+# To quit the container without exiting the main process use
 # *  CTRL q + p

 <br>

 ## Step 4
-### Run a container in detuched mode
+### Run a container in detached mode

 ```{r, engine='bash', count_lines}
     $ docker run -i -t -d ubuntu:16.04 /bin/bash